elven-js/elvenjs-website/src/docs/recipes.md

 The login token is your unique hash or whatever you like that is passed when logging in and signed by your wallet using login auth providers.
 The signature is returned to your browser and saved in localStorage.
 Such a signature and token can then be sent to your custom backend, and with your public address, the backend can verify it.
 Then, for example, you could have a logic that will prepare the JWT token and send it back to the frontend app.

-The tools and logic required for verification on the backend are out of the scope of this library, but you can use erdjs for that on your Node backend.
+The tools and logic required for verification on the backend are out of the scope of this library, but you can use sdk-js for that on your Node backend.
 Here is an example and docs on how to do that:  [Elven Tools Dapp backend integration](https://www.elven.tools/docs/dapp-backend-integration.html#dapp-backend-integration).

 On the frontend part with Elven.js, you would only need to pass your token when logging in.
 This will look like that: